ymolists/website/src/routes/docs/life-of-workspace.md

 ## Timeouts

 Any running workspace will automatically stop after some time of inactivity.
-Normally, this timeout is 30 minutes but is extended to **60 minutes if you have the _Unleashed_ plan**.
+Normally, this timeout is 30 minutes but is extended to **60 minutes if you have an _Unleashed_ plan**.
 Furthermore, _Unleashed_ users can manually boost the timeout of a workspace to 180 minutes.
 This comes in handy, e.g. in case you want to go out for a longer lunch or meeting and don't like restarting your workspace when coming back.

+To do that, open the editor's Command Palette (⇧⌘P or Ctrl+Shift+P) and search for "Gitpod: Extend Workspace Timeout".

+**Note**: If you do not have an _Unleashed_ plan, this command is not available.

 The timeout will always be reset to the full 30 minutes (or other applicable timeout depending on your subscription) by any activity&thinsp;—&thinsp;mouse move or keystroke&thinsp;—&thinsp;in the editor.
 If the editor is still open but the corresponding workspace has stopped, a dialog will pop up that lets you start the workspace again.
 Alternatively, you can just reload the browser or go to your [workspaces](https://gitpod.io/workspaces) and restart the workspace.

 For convenience, closing the browser window/tab containing the workspace reduces the timeout to 3 minutes.

+### What happens if my workspace times out?

+Not to worry, your changes are safe.
+You can navigate back to https://gitpod.io, look for your stopped workspace and start it again to continue working.

 ## Garbage Collection